JSAbrahams/mamba/README.md

 http_server.connect()

 # We check the state
-if my_server isa ConnectedMyServer then
+if my_server isa ConnMyServer then
     # http_server is a Connected Server if the above is true
     my_server.send("Hello World!")